canjs/can-define/map/docs/define-map.md

 `getters` can also be asynchronous.
 These are very useful when you have a type that requires data from the server.
 This is very common in [can-component] view-models.
-For example, a `view-model` might take a `todoId` value, and want to make a `todo` property available:
+For example, a [can-component.prototype.ViewModel] might take a `todoId` value, and want to make a `todo` property available:

 ```js
 import {DefineMap, ajax} from "can";